kjhass/PublicKB/Accounts & Users/roles-faq.md

 **Q: Some roles seem really similar to each other.
 When would I use one role as opposed to another?**

-A: In some cases, there are definitely only small differences between two roles.
+A: In some cases, there are only small differences between two roles.
 For example, Server Administrators only have a few more permissions than Server Operators, and DNS Managers have a subset of the permissions that a Network Manager has.
 It is important to understand the specific distinctions between these roles.
 To see the complete list of actions that each role can perform, check out the [Role Permissions Matrix](../Accounts & Users/role-permissions-matrix.md), and for more help on applying this role model to your organization, some tips may be found in the [Practical Guide for Using Roles](practical-guide-for-using-roles.md).